-Your belongings are in the moving van and it’s time to make the trip across the country to your new home.
+Your belongings are in the moving van, and it’s time to make the trip across the country to your new home.

 If you have several kids or pets, the most cost-effective option may be to drive.
 If you’re taking a road trip, you can save money during this adventure in several ways.

 For example, purchase plenty of snacks before the trip to avoid the temptation to buy chips, soda, or other goodies at the gas station.
-Instead of staying in hotels, consider turning your cross-country move into a camping experience.
+Instead of staying in hotels, consider turning your long-distance move into a camping experience.
 If you’re passing through places where friends and family live, take advantage of their generosity and ask to borrow an air mattress or couch for a night.

 However, if you are moving on your own or have no valuables or pets you want to keep close by, flying is often the most cost-effective option.

-From creating a packing supply kit to spending the night sleeping under the stars or on a friend’s pullout couch, you can save big money on your cross-country move in several ways.
+From creating a packing supply kit to spending the night sleeping under the stars or on a friend’s pullout couch, you can save big money on your long-distance move in several ways.
 If you have any further questions or are planning to move in the near future, contact the professionals at Wheaton World Wide Moving.